vermin/wazn-webwallet/README.md

 [![License](https://img.shields.io/badge/license-EUPL--1.2-red)](https://opensource.org/licenses/EUPL-1.2)

 This web wallet is doing everything client-side to deliver outstanding privacy to users.
-The server is used solely to optimize the communication with the daemon and to compress the blockchain.
+Server is used solely to optimize the communication with the daemon and to compress the blockchain.

 ## Security
 **No keys, seeds, or sensitive data is sent to the server**